 This really is the best honey cake recipe I’ve made.

-This honey cake recipe is full of flavor and improves with age.
+It is full of flavor and improves with age.

-It makes a great snack and makes 2-3 cakes, so one can always be waiting in the freezer.
+It makes a great snack and makes 2-3 loaf cakes, so one can always be waiting in the freezer.

 This is so much better than the honey cake of my youth.